Historic Sites of Manitoba: Glenwood School (51 Blenheim Avenue, Winnipeg)

 Henderson’s Winnipeg and Brandon Directories, Peel’s Prairie Provinces, University of Alberta Libraries.

-We thank Christopher Pate, Stephanie Benson, and Diane Walker for providing additional information used here.
+We thank Christopher Pate, Stephanie Benson, Diane Walker, and James Lear for providing additional information used here.